Azure/Azure-AI-Content-Safety-Private-Preview/0113 Bugbush.md

 ##  🗃Concepts

-### Text and image category
+### Text and Image Category

 This feature of the API provides scores for 4 different categories.
 Here are brief guidelines for the categories our API can provide scores for.
 Please be aware that these are high level descriptions of the guidelines we use to build our categories.
 Please contact us for details about current detailed guidelines:

 - **Category 1:** **Sexual** - Sexual describes language and images related to anatomical organs and genitals, romantic relationship, acts portrayed in erotic or affectionate terms, pregnancy, physical sexual acts, including those portrayed as an assault or a forced sexual violent act against one’s will, prostitution, pornography.
 - **Category 2:** **Violence** - Violence describes language and images related to physical actions intended to hurt, injure, damage or kill someone or something; describes weapons, guns and related entities, such as manufactures, associations, legislation, etc.
 - **Category 3:** **Hate** - Hate is defined as any language and images that attacks or uses pejorative or discriminatory language with reference to a person or Identity Group on the basis of certain differentiating attributes of these groups including but not limited to race, ethnicity, nationality, gender identity and expression, sexual orientation, religion, immigration status, ability status, personal appearance and body size.
-- **Category 4:** **Self-Harm**- Self-harm describes language and images related to physical actions intended to purposely hurt, injure, damage one’s body or kill oneself.
+- **Category 4:** **SelfHarm**- SelfHarm describes language and images related to physical actions intended to purposely hurt, injure, damage one’s body or kill oneself.

 ## 💡QuickStart - Before you begin